radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 1. handle mismatch of credential type and arguments supplied.
 2. what if the cluster does not have a oidc provider configured?
-3. what if the user has aws credentials (secrets) configured and wants to switch to IRSA? we can print a informational message requesting user to delete the old credentials since we currently support only one credential.
+3. what if the user has aws credentials (secrets) configured and wants to switch to IRSA?
+   1. the user has to re-install radius to disable IRSA.
+This should print informational messages to unregister IRSA credential and re-register the access key credentials.
+   2. If there is a mismatch (pod spec has IRSA enabled, but credential type is not role-arn or vice-versa, deployment will fail.
+Enhance error message to suggest checking the right kind of credential is configured)

 ## Test plan